 Councillor Josh Colle has started a new Friends of the York Beltline group to help organize and oversee improvements to the York Beltline Trail.
-Cycle Toronto has been invited to join as a founding member!
-The first event was a tree planting and cleanup in Walter Saunders park on April 20th.
+Initial projects include extending the trail to Marlee Ave, cleanups and a mural on the Dufferin St underpass.
 Check his website for more updates and meeting dates.

 Safe crossings at major roads has been our group’s top recommendation since our 2010 Ward 22 cyclist survey, and 800 trail users signed a petition calling for safe crossings on the trail.
 These crossings will unify the Kay Gardner Beltline into a single continuous trail stretching for over 4km from Mt Pleasant Rd to Allen Rd.